ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

 3. Sometimes a completely different and completely unrelated product is delivered instead of the one that was actually ordered.
+4. Sometimes orders are sent to courier facilities that are nowhere near the actual delivery address.
-4. Only a single collection point in my area which is inconvenient and out of my way.
+5. Only a single collection point in my area which is inconvenient and out of my way.
-5. Collections for returns cannot be rescheduled by the user.
+6. Collections for returns cannot be rescheduled by the user.
-6. Notifications for wish list items seem to be based on price changes, regardless of whether the price increases or decreases.
+7. Notifications for wish list items seem to be based on price changes, regardless of whether the price increases or decreases.
-7. An order cannot be cancelled once the user has paid for it, they have to wait for it to be delivered and then schedule a return.
+8. An order cannot be cancelled once the user has paid for it, they have to wait for it to be delivered and then schedule a return.
-8. The user is able to review items before they are even delivered.
+9. The user is able to review items before they are even delivered.
-9. No progress bar to show the percentage of deals claimed.
+10. No progress bar to show the percentage of deals claimed.
-10. Excessive use of boxes by either using oversized boxes or placing each order item into separate boxes instead of packaging everything together into a single box.
+11. Excessive use of boxes by either using oversized boxes or placing each order item into separate boxes instead of packaging everything together into a single box.
-11. No indication of last purchased date if the user views the product page for a product that they have previously purchased.
+12. No indication of last purchased date if the user views the product page for a product that they have previously purchased.
-12. When reviewing products, the user is unable to upload photos or videos as part of their review.
+13. When reviewing products, the user is unable to upload photos or videos as part of their review.

 ## Amazon South Africa